Conspiracy, microchips, DNA alteration: popular myths about the COVID-19 vaccine

 One of the most popular rumors, which surfaced at the beginning of the year, claims that the pandemic is in fact a worldwide conspiracy.
 And its goal is to implant tiny microcircuits that track people.
 And behind all this is Bill Gates himself.

 There is no evidence to support these assumptions.
 The Bill & Melinda Gates Foundation has firmly denied the allegations.

 Despite the lack of evidence, a YouGov poll of 1640 people found that 28% of Americans believe in microchip theory.
 Among Republicans, this figure was 44%.

-In social networks, a photo of Bill Gates was distributed with the caption “It's simple, we change your DNA with a vaccine, implant a chip, make society cashless, and put all your money in a tiny microchip.
+A photo of Bill Gates was spread on social networks with the caption “It's simple: we change your DNA with a vaccine, implant a chip, make society cashless, and put all your money in a tiny microchip.
 Then you will do what we tell you, otherwise we will turn off your chip and you will starve to death until you become obedient. ”